cespinozaa/GelatinasPaty/README.md

 ## Intro ✨

 This website was created for a local small business.
 The goal of the website was to display their services and their work in a concise, simple manner.
-It is available here <https://gelatinasmaria-f245f.web.app/>
+It is available here: <https://gelatinaspaty.com/> or here: <https://gelatinasmaria-f245f.web.app/>

 ## Tech Stack ⚙️